Name that statue: A new installation graces downtown Fort Worth

 Instead of bristling, Fort Worth embraced the jab, turning the panther into a symbol of resilience, independence, and just the right amount of swagger — a spirit which still defines the city today.

 Managed under Downtown Fort Worth, Inc. (DFWI), the installation is part of its light-touch urban advocacy work, using small creative moments to activate spaces in downtown and tell FTW’s story in different ways.
-Passersby are invited to sit, play, climb, and jump on it.
+Passersby are invited to sit, play, and climb on it.

 This panther needs a name